Anri-Lombard/Coursera-Machine-Learning-Specialization-2022/ReadMe.md

   * The cost function is convex, so gradient descent will always converge to the global minimum.
 * The loss function of logistic regression is as follows: $L(f_{w,b}(x), y) = -y \log(f_{w,b}(x)) - (1 - y) \log(1 - f_{w,b}(x))$.
   * The loss function is not convex, so gradient descent might not converge to the global minimum.
-* To do gradient descent for logistic regression, we need to calculate the partial derivatives of $J(w,b)$ with respect to w and b.
+* To do gradient descent for logistic regression, we need to calculate the partial derivatives of $J(w,b)$ concerning w and b.
   * The partial derivatives are as follows: $\frac{\partial J(w,b)}{\partial w} = \frac{1}{m} \sum_{i=1}^{m} (f_{w,b}(x^{(i)}) - y^{(i)}) x^{(i)}$ and $\frac{\partial J(w,b)}{\partial b} = \frac{1}{m} \sum_{i=1}^{m} (f_{w,b}(x^{(i)}) - y^{(i)})$.
   * Then we update the parameters w and b with the partial derivatives, simultaneously.

 #### The problem of overfitting
-* __Overfitting__ is when the model fits the training data too well, but does not generalize well to new data.
+* __Overfitting__ is when the model fits the training data too well but does not generalize well to new data.
   * This is because the model is too complex.
   * Also known as __high variance__.
-  * To address overfitting, you can collect more data, use regularization (reduce size of parameters) or use a simpler model.
+  * To address overfitting, you can collect more data, use regularization (reduce the size of parameters) or use a simpler model.
 * __Underfitting__ is when the model does not fit the training data well.
   * This is because the model is too simple.
   * Also known as __high bias__.